MorEnergy/MorEnergy/README.md

 I am committed to continuous learning and expanding my skill set in the field of data, finance, and technology.
 Currently, I am focusing on:

-- Deepening my understanding of data manipulation and analysis techniques
+- Deepening my understanding of data manipulation and analysis techniques.
-- Exploring advanced machine learning algorithms for predictive modeling
+- Exploring advanced machine learning algorithms for predictive modeling.
-- Learning about financial modeling and investment strategies
+- Learning about financial modeling and investment strategies.
-- Improving my knowledge of cloud platforms for scalable data processing
+- Improving my knowledge of cloud platforms for scalable data processing.

 ## Contact Me